georgechirayil/my-site/content/_index.md

 ---
 # Welcome to my web site

 Welcome!
 My name is George.
+I am a student of Kerr Elementary School.